 Funding Agency Approvals for Project Modifications / Revisions

 Once a grant or contract is funded, It may be necessary to make changes to the proposed plan.
 For example, you may need to make adjustments to the budget, the project period, key personnel, etc. Most federal funding agencies allow institutions some discretion in making modest adjustments to the program, but many funding agencies require prior written approval before changes can be implemented.
 This chart summarizes regulations from the Office of Management and Budget regarding project changes that do not require prior approval from the funding agency as well as changes that do require prior approval.
-You will need to work with the OPSP on all project modifications/revisions.
+You will need to work with the ORSP on all project modifications/revisions.

 Hamilton County Department of Education Partnership Projects